 Apart from the great weather and the teeming marine life, you can:

 - Swim with whale sharks – they come to these coasts to feed between March and August.
+Here are the best whale shark tours in Exmouth and Coral Bay!

 - Witness the humpback whale migration – between June and November.